About This Project

 What are the goals of the project?

-Our goal is to evaluate whether CPP increases the efficiency of target delivery of antibody-GNPs into cancer cells.
-An additional objective is to investigate an effective radiation treatment method to augment the cytotoxic effect of GNPs.
-In addition, we will determine whether more effective cell entry of GNPs mediated by CPP would result in an increased efficiency of radiation treatment.
-GNPs will be conjugated to a unique site on the antibody.
-Breast cancer cells will be treated using media, anti-HER2 antibody, GNP, antibody-GNP, and CPP-antibody-GNP.
-GNP entry into cancer cells will be visualized using microscope.
-The cells will be treated with radiation and cytotoxicity will be measured for all test groups.
+Our goal is to evaluate whether CPP increases the efficiency of delivery of antibody-GNPs into specific cancer cells in order to minimize harmful side effects to normal tissues.
+We will also determine whether more effective delivery of GNPs would result in an increased efficiency of radiation treatment.
+GNPs will be linked to the antibody that binds to a specific protein on breast cancer cells.
+Breast cancer cells will be treated using culture media, antibody, GNP, antibody-GNP, and CPP-antibody-GNP.
+GNP entry into cancer cells will be visualized using a powerful imaging system.
+The cells will be treated with radiation and cell mortality will be measured for all test groups.

 Cell penetrating peptide synthesis, peptide-antibody conjugation, and GNP labeling kit are costly and critical reagents for this study.
 Without these items, I cannot move on with the study.
 The price quote for these reagents reveals the cost is much higher than what I can pay from the pocket.
 I have tried to look for a sponsor from industries and universities without a success.
 Through internet searching, I learned about crowdfunding which could support interesting research projects.
 This is an exciting opportunity.
 Please fund and support my project which may provide a novel and feasible approach for more effective cancer treatment.